jmarcosdias/healthy/README.md

 I will use email marketing, because this is a free way to get a direct line to an initially reduced list of existing and potential customers.
 Then, even if that list grows, the return on investment for maintaining this type of marketing is expected to be positive.

-Organic social marketing is time-consuming and definitely will not reach all the potential customers of <em>My Greengrocer</em>.
+Organic social marketing is time-consuming and may not reach all the potential customers of <em>My Greengrocer</em>.
 On the other hand, it is free, it has the potential to reach a lot of existing and future customers, and it is a way for me to keep in touch with those customers.
 So I decided to choose this strategy and created a <em>My Greengrocer</em> facebook page.

 #### Facebook page